codingMustache/codingMustache/README.md

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+What does the Prt Sc button do?
- 1. C#
+ 1. Captures what&#039;s on the screen and copies it to your clipboard
- 2. Assembly
+ 2. Nothing
- 3. ECMAScript
+ 3. Saves a .png file of what&#039;s on the screen in your screenshots folder in photos
- 4. C++
+ 4. Closes all windows

 <details>
   <summary>Answer</summary>
-  C++
+  Captures what&#039;s on the screen and copies it to your clipboard
 </details>